tidb-samples/tidb-java-mybatis-quickstart/README.md

     export USE_SSL='false'
     ```

-    Replace placeholders `{}` with values corresponding to your TiDB setup, and delete the `CA_PATH` line.
+    Replace placeholders `{}` with values corresponding to your TiDB setup.
 If you are running TiDB on your local machine, the default Host address is `127.0.0.1`, and the password is empty.

 3. Save the file.